Ford Mustang (fifth generation): S-197 concept

 At the following year's North American International Auto Show, Ford introduced a redesigned Mustang previewed by the 2003 concept vehicle that was codenamed "S-197".
-Its platform was the D2C for the 2005 model year.
-Developed under the direction of Chief Engineer Hau Thai-Tang and exterior styling designer Sid Ramnarace, the fifth generation Mustang drew inspiration from the first-generation 1964–1970 Mustangs.
+It was based on the Ford D2C platform.
+Developed under the direction of Chief Engineer Hau Thai-Tang and with exterior design done by Sid Ramnarace, the fifth generation Mustang drew inspiration from the first-generation 1964–1970 Mustang.
 The design aesthetic of J Mays, Ford's Senior Vice President of Design, has been described as "retro-futurism."

 Initial release

 Mustang

-Production start-up for the 2005 Mustang was on September 7, 2004, with the first 2005 model rolling off Flat Rock Assembly on September 27, 2004.
-U.S. market launch and customer delivery began at the end of October 2004, with production ending in late 2008 for the 2009 model.
+Production start-up for the 2005 Mustang was on September 7, 2004, with the first 2005 model rolling off the Flat Rock assembly line on September 27, 2004.
+U.S. market launch and customer deliveries began at the end of October 2004, with production ending in late 2008 for the 2009 model.